theconsummate/assigments/reports/semanticchange.md

 ## Method
 #### Real Data
 The historical data-set used is Google Books 5-grams of English fiction.
 Equally sized samples of 10 million 5-grams per year were taken for the period 1900-1999.
-To account for outliers, uncommon word were removed and the 100,000 most frequent words were used as the vocabulary.
+To account for outliers, uncommon words were removed and the 100,000 most frequent words were used as the vocabulary.
 Since this data spans an entire century, it is big enough to assume the presence of semantic change, thereby making it appropriate for carrying out the testing process.

 ### Controlled data
 #### Continuously shuffled corpus (Shuffle)
-This corpus tries to distribute the meaning change uniformly across the whole time period.
-To do this, the 5-grams in the real data were randomly shuffled to achieve a uniform distribution.
-Any semantic change trends which were previously present should get significantly diminished in this new shuffled corpus.
+This corpus tries to distribute the semantic meaning change uniformly across the whole time period of the data.
+To do this, the 5-grams in the original data were randomly shuffled to achieve a uniform distribution.
+Any semantic change trends which were previously present should get significantly diminished in this new shuffled corpus and must be attributed to chance.

 #### One synchronous corpus (sample)
-The underlying assumption in all models of semantic change is that no meaning change happens within the same year.
-Therefore 10 million 5-grams were randomly subsampled from all the 5-grams of the year 1999 and this process was repeated 30 times.
-Any changes observed in this corpus will be attributed to “noise”.
+Since the smallest time unit of the dataset is one year, the underlying assumption in all models of semantic change is that no meaning change happens within a single year.
+Therefore the 10 million 5-grams were randomly subsampled from all the 5-grams of the year 1999 and this process was repeated 30 times.
+Since this entire corpus comes from a single year, any changes observed in this corpus will be attributed to “noise”.

 ### Validity of controlled data
 To prove that the controlled data created above is indeed valid to carry out the evaluation of semantic laws, it should satisfy the following three conditions: